mfelix5/hacker-news/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 It also uses the axios and lodash libraries.

 Data comes from the Hacker News API.
 (https://github.com/HackerNews/API).

-Inspired by The Road to Learn React by Robin Wieruch.
+Guidance from The Road to Learn React by Robin Wieruch.